Cædmon: Earliest text

 The oldest known version of the poem is the Northumbrian aelda recension.
 The surviving witnesses to this text, Cambridge, University Library, Kk.
-5. 16 (M) and St. Petersburg, National Library of Russia, lat.
+5. 16 (M) and Saint Petersburg, National Library of Russia, lat.
 Q. v.
 I. 18 (P), date to at least the mid-8th century.
 M in particular is traditionally ascribed to Bede's own monastery and lifetime, though there is little evidence to suggest it was copied much before the mid-8th century.

 The following text, first column on the left below, has been transcribed from M (mid-8th century; Northumbria).
 The text has been normalised to show a line-break between each line and modern word-division.
 A transcription of the likely pronunciation of the text in the early 8th-century Northumbrian dialect in which the text is written is included, along with a modern English translation.
 Note that some liberties must be taken with respect to the exact quality of some sounds, even beyond the alternatives given in parentheses & brackets (the former for optional sounds & the latter for necessary).
 Stress markers are added only for correspondence to stressed "lifts" in the Old English meter, and syllable boundaries are similarly not indicated for resolved syllables.